Women Who Lead – Despina Zanganas

 – Co-founded Lean In Canada (a community of professional women empowering each other to build purposeful and fulfilling careers)

-– A member of a successful real estate company, PSR Brokerage (Toronto’s premium boutique full-service real estate brokerage that guides women to make the right financial decision that works for them)
+– A member of a successful real estate company, PSR Brokerage (Toronto’s premium boutique full-service real estate brokerage.)
+For Despina’s business she focuses her business on coaching women to buy their own homes.

 – Former Creative Director and Co-founder of 108 IdeaSpace (108 Ideaspace helps organizations rethink their approach to marketing and engagement using digital strategy, technology, and design)

-– A successful Public Speaker on Real Estate, Women’s Empowerment and Networking (engagements included, to name a few, Procter and Gamble, Lean In Canada, Hyundai and Publis)
+– A successful Public Speaker on Real Estate, Women’s Empowerment and Networking (engagements included, to name a few, Procter and Gamble, Lean In Canada, Hyundai and Sapient Publicis)

-– Is a Board Advisor for the Women in Leadership Foundation (a non- profit organization dedicated to advancing women in leadership and empowering the next generation)
+– Is an Advisor for the Women in Leadership Foundation (a non- profit organization dedicated to advancing women in leadership and empowering the next generation)

 – And lastly, has media presence with the National Post, CBC Radio, Sun TV and Flare to date.